KingdomStudiosIO/docs/learn/faq.md

 However, since Gen0 heroes are the only way to seed new genes into the hero pool, as DFK expands to new realms and blockchains, we may eventually sell additional Gen0 heroes in the future to introduce new classes or other hero features into the game.
 This will be done carefully as to not dilute the value of existing Gen0 heroes.

 ### How do I summon a new Hero?
-If you have two Heroes, you can go to the Portal and summon another one.
+If you have two heroes, you can go to the Portal and summon another one.
 You will need some JEWEL and at least 20 Gaia's Tears.

 If you only have one hero, you can rent one from another player in the Tavern to assist in the summoning process.

 [Read more about Hero Summoning.](../learn/gameplay/summoning.md)

 ### Where can I get Gaia's Tears to summon Heroes?
-Gaia's Tears will be readily available once questing is released.
+Gaia's Tears will be readily available once questing is released at the end of Phase 2.
 Until then, a limited number of Tears have been airdropped to those who purchased Gen0 heroes so they can begin summoning.

 Some players have added their Gaia's Tears (DFKTEARS) to a JEWEL-DFKTEARS liquidity pool in the Marketplace.
 If you wish to purchase Tears in this way, you will need to manually add the contract address at the Trader: `0x24ea0d436d3c2602fbfefbe6a16bbc304c963d04`.
-*Please be aware that the price of Gaia's Tears may drop significantly once quests area available.*
+*Please be aware that the price of Gaia's Tears may drop significantly once quests are available.*

 ### I didn't receive a new Hero from summoning!
 Once you infuse a crystal with the essence of two heroes, it must be brought to the summoning portal to bring the hero forth from the Inner Grove.